subbareddyalamur/devops/Docker/Readme.md

     Swarm Manager and Worker nodes

-    - docker swarm init : will initialize swarm cluster on master/manager node and give token to join worker nodes to the swarm cluster.
+    - docker swarm init : will initialize swarm cluster on master/manager node and give token to join worker nodes to swarm cluster.
     - docker swarm init --force-new-cluster : to bring the dead cluster up.

-  If the host has multiple IP address specify --advertise-addr option to set the IP address to use.
+     # If the host has multiple IP address specify --advertise-addr option to set the IP address to use.

     - docker swarm init --advertise-addr <ip>
      - docker swarm join --token <token> : Run this command on each worker node to join the node to swarm cluster.
     - docker swarm leave    : To remove a node from swarm cluster but the node name with status "down" will still appear in the cluster.
     - docker node rm <node-name/node-id>  : to completely remove the node from cluster.
     - docker node promote   :  To promote an existing worker node to a swam manager.
 This has to be run on master.